neloefm1/SenseFOG-Documentation/README.md

 # SenseFOG README

-This GitHub File (titled "SenseFOG-Documentation") contains the source code to access and process data deposited on a Mendeley Data Repository (see below) for the manuscript titled "Supraspinal circuits contribute to the failure of antagonistic inhibition and freezing of gait in Parkinson’s disease”.
+This GitHub File (titled "SenseFOG-Documentation") contains the source code to access and process data deposited on a Mendeley Data Repository (see below) for the manuscript titled "Supraspinal circuits contribute to the failure of antagonistic inhibition and freezing of gait in Parkinson’s disease” (DOI: 10.17632/c9ckcvjxc7.1).

 ## Contact Person: